kunjan-tanna/JS_coding_interview_question/README.md

 8. Write a function to check if a given number is prime or not.
 9. Write a function to calculate the factorial of a number.
 10. Write a program to remove all whitespace characters from a string.
+11. Write an program for sort an array of object

 ## Q1 => Function to Reverse a String